zvonler-sfw/dpdk/drivers/net/cxi/devplan.md

  * ☑ Updating to use cxi_context like other test programs
  * ☑ Adding receive functionality - learning to program set list
  * ☑ Receive side now working
- * ☐ Change receive side back to direct libcxi calls to support multithreading
+ * ☑ Change receive side back to direct libcxi calls to support multithreading
+ * ☑ Exercise RSS with multiple receive threads - required netsim enhancement
  * ☐ Some packets are not being caught by the receiver - need to understand why
  * ☐ Code review once receive side uses direct libcxi again